sderosiaux/react-stack-step-by-step/README.md

 It's still a WIP but those parts are already done, but it's going to go way further.
 Stay tuned !

-It starts totally from scratch and little by little, add more package and configuration (explained in details).
+It starts totally from scratch and little by little, add more packages and configuration (explained in details).

 - [1-react-no-npm-no-jsx](https://github.com/chtefi/react-stack-step-by-step/tree/1-react-no-npm-no-jsx)
 - [2-react-express](https://github.com/chtefi/react-stack-step-by-step/tree/2-react-express)